 Celldex Therapeutics, Inc. (the "Company" or "Celldex") is a biopharmaceutical company focused on the development and commercialization of several immunotherapy technologies for the treatment of cancer and other difficult-to-treat diseases.
-The Company's lead drug candidates include rindopepimut (also referred to as CDX-110) and glembatumumab vedotin (also referred to as CDX-011).
+The Company's lead drug candidates include rindopepimut (also referred to as Rintega® and CDX-110) and glembatumumab vedotin (also referred to as CDX-011).
 Rindopepimut is a targeted immunotherapeutic in a pivotal Phase 3 study for the treatment of front-line glioblastoma and a Phase 2 study for the treatment of recurrent glioblastoma.
-Glembatumumab vedotin is an antibody-drug conjugate in a randomized study in patients with triple negative breast cancer that over-express gpNMB designed to obtain accelerated approval.
-The Company has a number of earlier stage candidates in clinical development, including variliumab (also referred to as CDX-1127), a fully human therapeutic monoclonal antibody in a Phase 1 study for cancer indications, CDX-301, an immune cell mobilizing agent and dendritic cell growth factor and CDX-1401, a targeted immunotherapeutic aimed at antigen presenting cells for cancer indications.
+Glembatumumab vedotin is a targeted antibody-drug conjugate in a randomized, Phase 2b study for the treatment of triple negative breast cancer and a Phase 2 study for the treatment of metastatic melanoma.
+The Company has a number of earlier stage candidates in clinical development, including variliumab (also referred to as CDX-1127), a fully human therapeutic monoclonal antibody for cancer indications, CDX-1401, a targeted immunotherapeutic aimed at antigen presenting cells for cancer indications and CDX-301, an immune cell mobilizing agent and dendritic cell growth factor

-At December 31, 2013, the Company had cash, cash equivalents and marketable securities of \$303.0 million.
-The Company incurred a loss of \$81.6 million for the year ended December 31, 2013.
-Net cash used in operations for the year ended December 31, 2013 was \$67.7 million.
-The Company believes that the cash, cash equivalents and marketable securities at December 31, 2013 will be sufficient to meet estimated working capital requirements and fund planned operations for at least the next twelve months.
+At December 31, 2014, the Company had cash, cash equivalents and marketable securities of \$201.0 million.
+The Company incurred a loss of \$118.1 million for the year ended December 31, 2014.
+Net cash used in operations for the year ended December 31, 2014 was \$101.5 million.
+The Company believes that the cash, cash equivalents and marketable securities at December 31, 2014 will be sufficient to meet estimated working capital requirements and fund planned operations for at least the next twelve months.

 During the next twelve months, the Company may take further steps to raise additional capital to meet its long-term liquidity needs.
 These capital raising activities may include, but may not be limited to, one or more of the following: the licensing of technology programs with existing or new collaborative partners, possible business combinations, issuance of debt, or the issuance of common stock or other securities via private placements or public offerings.
-While the Company continues to seek capital through a number of means, there can be no assurance that additional financing will be available on acceptable terms, if at all, and the Company's negotiating position in capital-raising efforts may worsen as existing resources are used.
+While the Company may seek capital through a number of means, there can be no assurance that additional financing will be available on acceptable terms, if at all, and the Company's negotiating position in capital-raising efforts may worsen as existing resources are used.
 There is also no assurance that the Company will be able to enter into further collaborative relationships.
 Additional equity financings may be dilutive to the Company's stockholders; debt financing, if available, may involve significant cash payment obligations and covenants that restrict the Company's ability to operate as a business; and licensing or strategic collaborations may result in royalties or other terms which reduce the Company's economic potential from products under development.